Versus (2022 manga): Sorcerion

-The 11th Hero of the 47 Heroes of Sorcerion who confronts the 11th Demon Lord Jachi but is quickly defeated.
+A 16-year-old boy and the 11th hero of the 47 heroes of Sorcerion, who confronts the 11th Demon Lord, Jachi, but is quickly defeated.
 After recognizing humanity's inability to overcome its Natural Enemies, he recovers and allies with his brother Zaybi.
 They work with the Combined Forces of Humanity, manipulating Natural Enemies against one another while evacuating humans from endangered worlds to preserve their species.